 Webinar

-Join Alumni Ventures’ Charlotte Jenkins, Evy Chen, Laura Rippy, Meera Oak, and Sophia Zhao for an introduction to the Women Founders Fund, our fund focused on backing exceptional women-led companies across all sectors.
+Alumni Ventures’ Charlotte Jenkins, Evy Chen, Laura Rippy, Meera Oak, Stacey Tsai, and Sophia Zhao led an introduction to the Women’s Fund, our fund focused on backing exceptional women-led companies across all sectors.

-Whether you’re a current investor or exploring opportunities in venture capital, this webinar offers valuable perspective on how Bascom Ventures taps into a thriving innovation ecosystem.
-Reserve your seat today to learn how we back leading companies and founders connected to the University of Wisconsin-Madison and the Badger network.
+Whether you were a current investor or exploring opportunities in venture capital, this webinar offered valuable perspective on a high-performing and growing segment of the innovation economy.
+Watch the recording to learn how the Women’s Fund backs leading companies and the next generation of category-defining female entrepreneurs.

 Want to access our Women’s Syndicate startup deals to see, evaluate, and optionally invest?
 No cost, no commitment.